AlfrescoArchive/acs-deployment-aws/README.md

 ### Permissions
-Ensure that the IAM Role or IAM user which is creating the stack allows the following permissions: ec2:AssociateAddress ec2:DescribeAddresses
+Ensure that the IAM Role or IAM user which is creating the stack allows the following permissions:

+ec2:AssociateAddress \
+ec2:DescribeAddresses

 eks:*

 iam:PassRole

-kms:Decrypt
+kms:Decrypt \
 kms:Encrypt

-logs:CreateLogStream
+logs:CreateLogStream \
-logs:GetLogEvents
+logs:GetLogEvents \
-logs:PutLogEvents
+logs:PutLogEvents \
-logs:DescribeLogGroups
+logs:DescribeLogGroups \
-logs:DescribeLogStreams
+logs:DescribeLogStreams \
-logs:PutRetentionPolicy
+logs:PutRetentionPolicy \
-logs:PutMetricFilter
+logs:PutMetricFilter \
 logs:CreateLogGroup

-s3:GetObject
+s3:GetObject \
-s3:GetReplicationConfiguration
+s3:GetReplicationConfiguration \
-s3:ListBucket
+s3:ListBucket \
-s3:GetObjectVersionForReplication
+s3:GetObjectVersionForReplication \
-s3:GetObjectVersionAcl
+s3:GetObjectVersionAcl \
 s3:ReplicateObject

 sts:*

 ### Deploy ACS EKS with AWS Console
+**Note:** For using the AWS Console make sure that you uploaded the needed files to S3 how described in the [Upload Step](#Upload step)!

 * Go to AWS Console and open CloudFormation
 * In: ```Upload a template to Amazon S3``` choose templates/acs-deployment-master.yaml
 * Choose a stack name like my-acs-eks